-Jean taught me to cook some Indian foods; I even have a recipe book (put together in Kodaikanal, I suppose) from her that was printed as a fundraiser, I believe.
+Jean taught me to cook Indian foods; I even have a recipe book from Kodaikanal, from her that was printed as a fundraiser, I believe.
 I use some of the recipes and think of her each time; the one of the string beans with mustard seeds and cumin always draws positive comments and a request to pass on the recipe.

-A couple of days later, I dropped by at your house and all of a sudden, Jean remembered the "unopened" tin of cookies; she produced it for Katie and me to help ourselves.
+A couple of days later, I dropped by at your house and all of a sudden, Jean remembered the "unopened" tin of cookies; she produced it for my little daughter and me to help ourselves.
 Lo and behold, I pulled out one cookie and it was covered with carpet fluff; I pulled another and it was the same.
-All the cookies in the tin were just covered with fluff and hair and dirt...
-We had a great laugh and Jean commented on how the Good Lord had saved her from this ignominy in front of the parishioners.
+All the cookies in the tin were just covered with fluff and dirt...
+We laughed so hard, we both had cramps, and Jean commented on how the Good Lord had saved her from this ignominy in front of the parishioners.

-I remember a lovely week spent at your place in Kitchener with Robin and Anthony when they were 4 or 5 years old.
+I remember a lovely week spent at your place in Kitchener with my sons when they were 4 and 5 years old.
 How they loved the dancing Indian lady whose head moved from left to right!
-It might be where my desire to visit india started.
+It might be what kindled my desire to visit India.
 Despite the terrible accident when an unfortunate young woman on her way to start her holidays, went through a red light and slammed into the side of your car, destroying it, we all survived without a scratch; I don't know if this had anything to do with you being so close to God.